A College Credit Turned Into a Career in Uniform

 The words “United States military” evoke images of uniforms.
 The phrase “men and women in uniform” is a synonym for the Armed Forces.
 Yet in the spring of 1977, the Davidson College ROTC leadership did not know what to do about a uniform for one cadet.

 Renee Denise Fanuiel '77, a graduating senior, was about to be commissioned as a Second Lieutenant in the Army.
-She would be the first woman, and first Black student, to graduate from the college’s Reserve Officer Training Corps (ROTC).
+She would be the first woman, and first Black woman, to graduate from the college’s Reserve Officer Training Corps (ROTC).
 The baggy field uniforms for the past four years had worked well.
 Now, however, she needed a dress uniform for her commissioning ceremony at what was then Ft.
 Bragg.
 This was new territory.
 The first women ROTC cadets in the nation had graduated only the year before.
 That same year women were admitted to the military academies for the first time.

 “When it came to the dress uniform, they had to get all the books out,” said Fanuiel, whose last name now is Blackwell.